What is copyright?

 - The author of the work;

-- If the work was commissioned, the one who commissioned the work jointly owns the copyright along with the author, unless otherwise agreed upon;
+- If the work was commissioned, the one who commissioned the work jointly owns it with the author/creator – but the copyright of the work remains with author/creator, unless otherwise agreed upon;

 - In the case of audio-visual work, the copyright belongs to the producer, the author of the scenario, the music composer, the film director, and the author of the work adapted.
 However, unless otherwise agreed upon among the creators, the producer has the right to exercise copyright to the extent required for the exhibition of the work in any manner, except for the right to collect license fees for the performance of musical compositions, with or without words, which are incorporated into the work.

-- With respect to letters, the copyright belongs to the writer subject to Article 723 of the Civil Code.
+- With respect to letters, the copyright belongs to the writer subject to the following:

 Can the author or creator waive or transfer copyright?

-The author or creator of any work can waive or transfer his/her work in favor of a corporation or another individual.
+Yes, the author/creator of any work can waive or transfer copyright on his/her work in favor of a corporation or another individual.

 What is the duration of copyright protection?

-In the Philippines, copyright protection for artistic, literary and derivative works lasts for the life of the author plus 50 years after the author’s death.
+In the Philippines, copyright protection for artistic, literary and derivative works lasts during the lifetime of the author plus 50 years after the author’s death.
 This term of protection also applies to posthumous works.
-In the case of joint authorship, the economic rights shall be protected during the life of the last surviving author plus 50 years after such author’s death.
+In the case of joint authorship, the economic rights shall be protected during the lifetime of the last surviving author plus 50 years after such author’s death.

 What is the duration or term of protection for works with anonymous owner/creator?